RayFirefist/P4G_PC_Save_Importer/README.md

 Q: **So, are you really telling me that there's a way to use our PSVita save on PC???**

 A: Yes.
 Just use this tool and you'll see your save data usable on PC.
 At the moment it was tested with just the US version of PSVita (`PCSE00120`).
 If something wrong happens, feel free to open an Issue.

+## Credits

+- lipsum#3832 on Discord for the checksum offsets
+- Atlus, SEGA and the various devs for porting this amazing game on PC.